codeknow/braille-translator/README.md

 # braille-translator

 **Braille translator.**
-Accepts all 26 alpha lower or uppercase letters and spaces.
+Short Python script that accepts all 26 alpha lower or uppercase letters and spaces...
+Converting alpha to braille using code.

 https://en.wikipedia.org/wiki/Braille